Néstor Lorenzo: International career

-After featuring in the 1988 Summer Olympics, Lorenzo made his international debut with the Argentina national team on 6 July 1988, in a 2–2 friendly against Saudi Arabia.
+Before featuring in the 1988 Summer Olympics with the Olympic team, Lorenzo made his international debut with the Argentina national team on 6 July 1988, in a 2–2 friendly against Saudi Arabia.
 He was included in Carlos Bilardo's 23-man squad for the 1990 FIFA World Cup, featuring in two matches in the group stage before starting in the final against West Germany.

 Managerial career

 Assistant coach

 After retiring, Lorenzo joined José Pékerman's staff in the Argentina national under-20 team in 2000, as an assistant coach.
 He worked with Carlos Aimar at Spanish side CD Leganés under the same role, before reuniting with Pékerman in the Argentina national team in 2004.

 Lorenzo remained working with Pékerman at Toluca, Tigres UANL and the Colombia national team.

 Melgar

 On 16 December 2020, Lorenzo had his first managerial experience after being named at the helm of Peruvian Primera División side FBC Melgar.
 After a poor start in the Fase 1, as the club finished in the last position of their group, they finished fourth in the Fase 2 and qualified to the 2022 Copa Sudamericana.

 Under Lorenzo's guidance, Melgar won the 2022 Apertura tournament in July.
 He left after qualifying the club to the quarterfinals of the Copa Sudamericana.